 Bottom line: Should I use a VPN?

 To VPN or not to VPN is much easier than understanding Shakespeare.
-The need for a VPN is completely based on your internet activity and what you’ll be up to.
+The need for a VPN is largely based on your internet activity and what you plan to do.

-The great thing about a VPN is you can turn it on for certain activities and turn it off once you no longer need it.
-If you’re using public Wi-Fi and need to go through your finances, turning on the VPN while you do so gives you added protection.
-And many of the best VPN services offer split tunneling, which gives you more control over which apps go through the VPN and which ones don't.
+The great thing about a VPN is that you can turn it on for certain activities and turn it off once you no longer need it.
+If you’re using public Wi-Fi and need to access your finances, turning on the VPN while doing so provides added protection.
+Many of the best VPN services offer split tunneling, which provides more control over which apps use the VPN and which ones don't.

 On the other hand, if you’re just casually browsing the internet from your home Wi-Fi network, using a VPN may not be necessary.
-As we covered earlier, you may not want to use a VPN if you have data constraints or if you need reliably fast internet speeds.
+But if you want to unblock geo-restricted streaming content, encrypt your internet activities, keep your browsing history private, and more, then a VPN is a must-have security tool.